olliebennett/regression-test-tracker/README.md

 ### 3. Imagined Features

+- Add a git hook to auto-update the test server when you push a commit to GitHub.

 - Associate test areas together, so testing only happens on items which could have been affected by a change.

 ## Contact